Classification of E_0--Semigroups by Product Systems: Appendix A: Strong type I product systems

 \lf This appendix serves two purposes.

 The first purpose is to show that every strong type I system comes along with a unique continuous structure making $S$ a set of (strongly) continuous sections.
 (Theorem \ref{cdilthm} in the \nbd{C^*}case and Theorem \ref{scdilthm} in the \nbd{W^*}case.)
 The idea is to use the unital unit $\xi^\odot$ to construct an \nbd{E_0}semigroup $\vt$ on $\sB^a(E)$ that is strongly continuous and whose associated product system is $E^\odot$.
 This equips $E^\odot$ with a (strongly) continuous structure.
-(Note that \cite[Theorem 7.5]{Ske03b} (Theorem \ref{vNscsecthm}) start from a product system that has already a (strongly) continuous structure and from the assumption that $\xi^\odot$ is among the (strongly) continuous sections.)
-By \cite[Theorem 7.5]{Ske03b} and Theorem \ref{vNscsecthm}, such a structure, if it exists, is unique.
+(Note that \cite[Theorem 7.5]{Ske03b} (Theorem \ref{vNscsecthm}) starts from a product system that has already a (strongly) continuous structure and from the assumption that $\xi^\odot$ is among the (strongly) continuous sections.)
+By \cite[Theorem 7.5]{Ske03b} (Theorem \ref{vNscsecthm}), such a structure, if it exists, is unique.
 In particular, once we show that $S$ is a subset of the (strongly) continuous sections of this structure, we know that the structure does not depend on the choice of the unital unit $\xi^\odot\in S$.

 We thank Orr Shalit for having pointed out that the proofs of strong continuity of $\vt$ in \cite[Theorems 10.2, 12.1]{BhSk00} contain a gap.
-In fact, in either case only right continuity is shown.
-But in either case the situation is not among those where right continuity would imply also left continuity.
-(Strong or weak operator topology on $\sB^a(E)$ or $\sB(H)$ are too weak to achieve this immediately from standard theorems!
-This error is surprisingly frequent in literature and led Markiewicz and Shalit to prove, once for all, in \cite{MaSha07p} that weak operator continuity of a normal CP-semigroup on a von Neumann algebra implies strong operator continuity.)
-In this appendix we fix this gap in systematic way for the most general situation.
-We also reprove the result of \cite{MaSha07p} in a different way as Corollary \ref{MScor}.
+In fact, in either case only right continuity is shown; but in either case the situation is not among those where right continuity would imply also left continuity.
+(Strong or weak operator topology of both $\sB^a(E)$ (\nbd{C^*}case) and $\sB(H)\supset\sB^a(E)$ (\nbd{W^*}case) are too weak to achieve this immediately from standard theorems!
+This error is surprisingly frequent in literature and led Markiewicz and Shalit to prove in \cite{MaSha10}, once for all, that weak operator continuity of a normal CP-semigroup on a von Neumann algebra implies strong operator continuity.)
+In this appendix we fix this gap in a systematic way for the most general situation.
+We also reprove the result of \cite{MaSha10} in a different way as Corollary \ref{MScor}.